The digital classroom: an in-depth guide

 A digital classroom must utilize technology to encourage and facilitate collaboration, promote self-study and reinforcement, and drive learning discussions in a digital medium.
 The digital classroom can provide easy access to information resources and forums to discuss class topics.
 Students can engage with one another in real-time as well as get feedback on their work to easily track their progress.

 A major benefit of a digital classroom is that it’s super flexible.
-It isn’t one set thing and there are endless possibilities in how it can be put together.
+It isn’t one set thing, and there are endless possibilities in how it can be put together.

-How to Create a Digital Classroom?
+How to create a digital classroom?

 Before creating a digital classroom, it is important to make sure that your students can participate in a digital classroom.
 If your school district provides devices such as computers and tablets to your students, then that’s a potentially major hurdle you’ve already overcome.
 However, if your district does not provide such devices, then you need to be sure that your students have access to the internet and internet-enabled devices.